luisfelipesena/luisfelipesena/README.md

 #  Welcome, I'm [Luis](https://meu-portfolio-5bvmgn426-luisfelipesena.vercel.app/) 👋

-### I'm a Software Engineer at Gringo and also a student learning computer science with [UFBA](https://ufba.br/) and new technologies that the job market are using.I've studied at [Cubos Academy](https://cubos.academy/) all about the frameworks and logics to become a Full Stack developer.
-I love to learn and contribute in any and every possible way.
+Currently, I am a Software Engineer at Gringo, where I apply my expertise in TypeScript, Node, Next, JavaScript, and Agile methodologies to develop innovative solutions in robust applications, both Backend and Frontend.
+Pursuing a degree in Computer Science at UFBA and having a solid foundation in web development provided by Cubos Academy, I am committed to continuous improvement and practical application of knowledge.

+My professional journey is marked by collaboration on significant projects and quick adaptation to dynamic technological needs.
+My proficiency with Firebase and my focus on delivering high-quality end-user experiences guide my daily work, with the aim of positively impacting people's lives through technology.

 ### 📍 From Salvador-BA, Brazil

-### Now i'm studying and working with :
+### I'm studying and working with :
 Node - TypeScript - React - Docker - Next.js - Redis

 <center>